- 2 shares

 19. Guides you to make the right career decisions for you, and the right business decisions for your company.

-21. As your brand reputation gains traction and visibility, internally and externally, more people with opportunities will be naturally drawn to you, leading you to career advancement and fulfillment.
+21. As your brand reputation gains traction and visibility, more people with good-fit opportunities will naturally be drawn to you.
+Therefore, you’re more assured of career advancement and fulfillment.

-Keep in mind that your brand may need tweaking, as your career progresses and responsibilities shift, but your core brand attributes will probably remain the same.
+Keep in mind that your brand may need tweaking, as your career progresses and responsibilities shift.
+However, your core brand attributes will probably remain the same.

 photo by cogdogblog